benjiyaya/HunyuanVideo-WebUI/README.md

 ## Prerequisites
 - Ensure you have [Node.js](https://nodejs.org/) installed on your machine (version 14 or higher recommended).
 - Install [MySQL](https://www.mysql.com/) or any compatible database server.
+(Can be skip this part as future version implment database for it.)

 ## Installation Steps